 - Hire an attorney.
 You’ve been working at this, it’s still not being followed and your child is regressing.
 Find a special education attorney and ask about comp ed-compensatory education.

 - Call your politicians.
 Look online for your state legislature.
 See who chairs various committees (like education) and who represents you.
 Call or stop in your local office and tell your story, ask what they can do.
 It may be nothing more than an email or phone call, but might be enough.

 - Path of least resistance.
 I don’t judge.
-Not everyone can fight every fight, not everyone has as much fight in them as the next guy.
+Not everyone can fight every fight.
+Not everyone has as much fight in them as the next guy.
 Sometimes you just want it over.
-You never know what another parent is going through–divorce, family deaths, illness, job loss…it happens.
+You never know what another parent is going through–divorce, family deaths, illness, job loss.
+It happens.
 And you might just not have the mental energy to fight IEP battles right now.
-Some other choices are: moving to a different district, home schooling, home cyber-charter, paying privately for a private school or outside services.
+Some other choices are: moving to a different district, homeschooling, paying privately for a private school or outside services.
 Lots of choices out there, you have to do what is right for you and your family right now.
 And don’t let the naysayers get you.

 Weigh all the options, make your decisions and sleep well, my friend.
 Remember, the IEP lifestyle is a marathon, not a sprint.
 We’re all in this for the long haul.

 Final thoughts: I never, ever recommend that parents contact the media for solutions or to expose a problem.
 Not everyone in society thinks the way we think or views it from our shoes.
 I’ve seen stories backfire and the child is viewed as a troublemaker, the parents viewed as entitled whiners and so on.
 You never know how someone is going to view this and they make take the school’s side and say, “Hell yeah!
 Expel that kid!”
 If you do talk with the media, be very specific and careful before it prints or airs.
 It can be life changing and not necessarily in a good way.